 A while back I had the idea of using Overlays to add some detail and interest to them.
 If you haven’t heard of My Overlays yet, here is the description from their website: “O’verlays® are lightweight, decorative fretwork panels that come in several patterns and sizes.
 They are paintable and easily attach to furniture, mirrors, walls, and glass. ” Over on the My Overlays website, I noticed this style that I’ve always liked.

 So I sent them an email a few months ago asking if they would like to work with me on transforming my mirrored closet doors.
 I didn’t hear back from them for quite a while.
-In the meantime, I saw these closet doors that you may remember from this post I wrote.
+In the meantime, I found new inspiration.
+These beautiful custom doors sparked an idea that was even better.

 I went back over to the My Overlay’s website and I found this pattern that I hadn’t noticed before.

 This would be perfect for achieving the look from my inspiration photo.
-I emailed back and forth with the people at My Overlay’s.
+I emailed back and forth with a representative from My Overlay’s.
 I showed them the inspiration photo and they created some mach-ups for me to pick from.
 Framed or unframed.
-I picked framed because it looked more the like inspiration picture.
+I picked framed because it looked more like the inspiration picture.

 Once, we settled on the design, I sent them the door measurements and a short time later, I received my Overlay’s in the mail.
 Here is what they looked like when I opened it up.